-- 4.5 Councillors and officers should inform the Monitoring Officer of any relationship which might be seen as unduly influencing their work in their respective roles. - 4.6 It is not enough to avoid actual impropriety.
-Councillors and officers should always be open about their relationships to avoid any reason for suspicion and any appearance of improper conduct.
-Where a personal relationship has been disclosed, those concerned should avoid a situation where conflict could be perceived.
-Specifically, a Councillor should not sit on a body or participate in any decision which directly affects the officer on a personal basis. - 4.7 A Councillor should not raise matters openly or through the media relating to the conduct or capability of an officer in a manner that is incompatible with the objectives of this Protocol and particularly in relation to any pending or ongoing complaint or disciplinary process involving the officer.
+- 4.7 A Member should not raise matters openly or through the media relating to the conduct or capability of an officer in a manner that is incompatible with the objectives of this Protocol and particularly in relation to any pending or ongoing complaint or disciplinary process involving the officer.
 This is a long-standing tradition in public service.
 An Officer has no means of responding to such criticisms in public.
-Furthermore, open criticism may prejudice the bringing of disciplinary proceedings in circumstances where this might otherwise be appropriate. - 4.8 A Councillor who feels they have not been treated with proper respect, courtesy or have any concern about the conduct or capability of an officer should: - a) Avoid personal attacks on, or abuse of, the officer at all times, - b) Ensure that any criticism is well founded, constructive and based on evidence. - c) Never make a criticism in public, and - d) Take up the concern with the officer privately. - 4.9 If direct discussion with the officer is inappropriate (e.g. because of the seriousness of the concern) or fails to resolve the matter, they should raise the matter with the respective Strategic Director.
-The Director will then look into the facts and report back to the Councillor.
-If the Councillor continues to feel concern, then s/he should raise the issue with the Chief Executive who will look into the matter afresh.
-Any action taken against an Officer in respect of a complaint will be in accordance with

-Robust challenge is important in ensuring that policies and service performance are meeting the Council's strategic objectives, especially during the Overview & Scrutiny process.
-Nothing in this protocol is therefore intended to stop Councillors holding officers to account for decisions made under delegated powers.
-Officers are accountable to the Council for any decision they make and may be required to report to and answer questions from an Overview & Scrutiny Committee except in relation to Council functions.
-The Scrutiny Committee may also call-in Key Decisions before they are implemented.
-Councillors may also individually request sight of delegated decision notifications and raise queries about a decision with the decision-maker or an appropriate senior officer.

-4.11 Where an officer feels that they have been the subject of a sustained or systematic challenge which is unfounded or in any other way unreasonable by a Councillor, they should raise the matter with their Director, especially if they do not feel able to discuss it directly with the Councillor concerned.
-In these circumstances the Director, will after consultation with the complainant take appropriate action either by approaching the individual Councillor and/or group leader or by referring the matter to the Monitoring Officer.
+Furthermore, open criticism may prejudice the bringing of disciplinary proceedings in circumstances where this might otherwise be appropriate. - 4.8 A Member who feels s/he has not been treated with proper respect, courtesy or has any concern about the conduct or capability of an officer should: - avoid personal attacks on, or abuse of, the officer at all times, - ensure that any criticism is well founded and constructive, - never make a criticism in public, and - take up the concern with the officer privately. - 4.9 If direct discussion with the officer is inappropriate (e.g. because of the seriousness of the concern) or fails to resolve the matter, s/he should raise the matter with the respective Strategic Director.
+The Director will then look into the facts and report back to the Member.
+If the Member continues to feel concern, then s/he should raise the issue with the Chief Executive who will look into the matter afresh.
+Any action taken against an Officer in respect of a complaint will be in accordance with the provisions of the Council's Disciplinary Rules and Procedures. - 4.10 Robust challenge is important in ensuring policies and service performance are meeting the Council's strategic objectives, especially during the Scrutiny process.
+Nothing in this protocol is therefore intended to stop Members holding officers to account for decisions made under delegated powers.
+Officers are accountable to the Council for any decision they make and may be required to report to and answer questions from a Scrutiny Committee except in relation to Council functions.
+A Scrutiny Committee may also call-in Key Decisions before they are implemented.
+Members may also individually request sight of delegated decision notifications, and raise queries about a decision with the decision-maker or an appropriate senior officer. - 4.11 Where an officer feels that s/he has been the subject of a sustained or systematic challenge which is unfounded or in any other way unreasonable by a Member, s/he should raise the matter with his/her Director5, especially if they do not feel able to discuss it directly with the Member concerned.
+In these circumstances the Director, will after consultation with the complainant take appropriate action either by approaching the individual Member and/or group whip or by referring the matter to the Monitoring Officer.